openhab/openhab-addons/bundles/org.openhab.binding.opensprinkler/README.md

 -   port: Port the OpenSprinkler device is listening on.
 Usually 80.
 -   password: Admin password of the API.
 Factory default is: opendoor
 -   refresh: Number of seconds in between refreshing the Thing state with the API.
--   stationIndex: The index of the station to communicate with, starting with 0 for the first station
 -   basicUsername: (optional) Only needed when the OpenSprinkler device is behind a basic auth enforcing reverse proxy.
 -   basicPassword: (optional) Only needed when the OpenSprinkler device is behind a basic auth enforcing reverse proxy.

 OpenSprinkler using the Pi interface

 ```
-Bridge opensprinkler:http:http [stations=8, refresh=60] {
+Bridge opensprinkler:pi:pi [stations=8, refresh=60] {
-    Thing station 01 [stationIndex=1]
+    Thing station 01 [stationIndex=1, duration=300]
 }
 ```

 -   stations: Number of stations to control.
 -   refresh: Number of seconds in between refreshing the Thing state with the API.

+### Station Thing Configuration

+The `station` thing can be used with both bridge and has the following configuration properties:

+-   stationIndex: The index of the station to communicate with, starting with 0 for the first station
+-   duration: The time in seconds the station should be kept open when turned on the next time

+Be aware, that not all features of a station may be supported by the Pi interface bridge.

 ## Channels